systemd/systemd/docs/ENVIRONMENT.md

   and `run0` invocations is turned off.
 Note that this environment variable has no effect if the background color is explicitly selected via the relevant `--background=` switch of the tool.

+* `$SYSTEMD_ADJUST_TERMINAL_TITLE` – Takes a boolean.
+When false the terminal window title will not be updated for interactive invocation of the mentioned tools.